• Save

 KATAIFI PREPARATION

 • Remove the Kataifi Pastry from the packaging and begin to unravel the strands.
-Transfer it to a large mixing bowl.
+Transfer it to a extra large mixing bowl.

 13.22 oz Kataifi pastry